autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 ```

 ## Extract Embeddings
+:label:`sec_textprediction_extract_embedding`

-After you have trained a predictor, you can also use the predictor to extract embeddings.
-This can be useful for integrating with other AutoGluon modules like the task in AutoGluon-Tabular.
+After you have trained a predictor, you can also use the predictor to extract embeddings that maps the input data to a real vector.
+This can be useful for integrating with other AutoGluon modules like the TabularPrediction model.
+We can just feed the embeddings to TabularPrediction.

 ```{.python .input}